mozilla/open-leadership-framework/_articles/framework.md

 ## What is open?

-Openness includes deals and practices that any kind of community, project, or organization can practice.
+Openness includes deals and practices that any kind of community, project or organization can practice.

 These three principles help define openness:

 - **Understanding:** You make the work accessible and clear.
-- **Sharing:** You make the work easy to adapt, reproduce, and spread.
+- **Sharing:** You make the work easy to adapt, reproduce and spread.
-- **Participation & inclusion:** You build shared ownership and agency with contributors through accountability, equity, and transparency to make the work inviting, relevant,  safe, and sustainable for all.
+- **Participation & inclusion:** You build shared ownership and agency with contributors through accountability equity, and transparency to make the work inviting, relevant,  safe and sustainable for all.

 We believe that it is important to work intentionally and mindfully towards ***Understanding***.
 Here, **understanding** means not only being accessible, but also being transparent in how a community or project is structured, how it makes decisions and does it work, and how it shares that work and news about it with contributors and users.

 We believe that it is important to ensure the **sharing** of an open community or project.
 The value of openness comes in large part from how it empowers others to adapt and continue the work they contributed to for their own uses and the uses of their networks and communities outside any original project.

-We believe that any efforts a community, leader, or project makes towards inclusion must include authentic, significant, and valuable opportunities for participation, contribution and leadership.
-To make that belief an explicit part of the framework and its design, we paired **participation & inclusion**.
+We believe that any efforts a community, leader, or project makes towards inclusion must include authentic, significant and valuable opportunities for participation, contribution and leadership.
+To make that belief an explicit part of the framework and its design we paired **participation & inclusion**.

 At its core, being “open” is about structuring any project or organization, technical or not, to invite the widest possible diversity of contributors from outside your organization's boundaries.
 Who are contributors?
-People who give time, expertise, and labor to a project.
+People who give time, expertise and labor to a project.
 A project that supports diverse contributors creates an inclusive community of people working together because of the interests and passions they share.
-That community includes new “insiders” who may have once felt like they were “outsiders” - people outside of a community, organization, or project's notional boundaries who join a project because of shared expertise, interests and passions.
+That community includes new “insiders” who may have once felt like they were “outsiders” - people outside of a community, organization or project's notional boundaries who join a project because of shared expertise, interests and passions.

 Some projects need specific skill sets and define more narrow contribution pathways.
-There's a tension in such projects between aspirations of inclusivity and the details of the project.
+There is a tension in such projects between aspirations of inclusivity and the details of the project.
 Open leaders strive to collaborate with their communities to imagine and make concrete as many authentic, valuable opportunities as possible for potential participants.

 Open projects also return value to their contributors to compensate them somehow for their work.
 Open practices like shared decision-making, conflict-resolution and mentorship help people feel welcome, safe and inspired.

 Furthermore, when a project is fully open it invites contributions from anyone.
-Open projects share their processes, workflows, and outcomes through accessible platforms and open licensing.
+Open projects share their processes, workflows and outcomes through accessible platforms and open licensing.
 This kind of sharing is what we traditionally mean when we talk about an open project.
 It maximizes impact by clearing some obstacles, like cost, out of the users’ way.
 It also encourages and incentivizes adoption by letting users change and build off of your work to better suit their needs, amplifying the usefulness and reach of your project through new and unexpected user-generated outcomes.

 Leads and contributors can also open projects that are not only or essentially technical in nature.
 Projects that serve the public good through educational programming or other forms of activism can be open as well.

 The altruism and idealism of openness connects people to each other through projects and organizations that invite them to build together for social good.

 However, not every open project or organization is fully open.
 Requiring a project or organization to open everything all the time would be a high barrier to entry.
-The Open Leadership Framework (shared below)  is meant to help you think intentionally and strategically about when, how, and why to work open according to the needs of your contributors and community, whether they’re employees or volunteers, and whether you’re part of a fully open, community-serving social enterprise, non-profit, or research project or something else, like a for-profit company.
+The Open Leadership Framework (shared below)  is meant to help you think intentionally and strategically about when, how and why to work open according to the needs of your contributors and community, whether they’re employees or volunteers, and whether you’re part of a fully open, community-serving social enterprise, non-profit, or research project or something else, like a for-profit company.
 The big idea is to discover how you can lead your project or organization to be more open, inclusive and effective in making a difference in your contributors’ lives and in the world through increasingly open practices.
 Our intent is to help you, your community and your project be "open by design," not only "open by default."

 ## What is open leadership?